jdcyin/jdcyin.github.io/index.md

 sitemap: false
 cover: true
 ---
-I'm currently an analyst at The Economist in their health practice.
+I'm currently an analyst at <a href="https://impact.economist.com/">The Economist</a> in their health practice.

 <p>
-Previously did my Ph.D. in Public Health, the School of Public Health, The University of Hong Kong.
-Research field: infodemiology.
-Supervised by Professors Gabriel M. Leung and Karen A. Grépin.
+I previously did my Ph.D. in Public Health, the School of Public Health, The University of Hong Kong in the field of infodemiology.
+I was supervised by Professors Gabriel M. Leung and Karen A. Grépin.
+Please see the <a href="https://jasonyin.com/academics">Academics</a> tab for my work.

 <p>